Literary London, London

-I was recently lucky enough to be invited, through my work, to a private evening tour of Dr Samuel Johnson’s House – the first time I had visited this historic home.
+A few years ago I was lucky enough to be invited, through my work, to a private evening tour of Dr Samuel Johnson’s House – the first time I had visited this historic home.
 But there’s no need for you to wait for such an invitation as the house is open to the general public.

 Dr Johnson was the author of the famous dictionary that bears his name, and by all accounts (or at least, according to all that our wonderfully informative guide told us) was quite a character.
 He actually lived in quite a few different houses in this part of town, but it was here that he actually compiled the dictionary.
 He lived here between 1748 and 1759, and the house has largely been restored to how it would have looked at that time.
 On display are numerous pictures of Johnson and his wide circle of friends, some furniture of the period and an extensive library.
 You can browse the pages of a replica of the first edition of the diary, and learn a lot about London life at that time.

-Usually your visit will be self-guided, but if you can get together a group of between 10 and 25 people you can pre-book a tour, something I would definitely recommend based on the one we had.
+Usually your visit will be self-guided (an audio guide is available for an additional fee), but if you can get together a group of between 10 and 25 people you can pre-book a tour (at the reduced admission rate of £3.50 per person, or £10 in the evening when the house is closed to other visitors).
+This is something I would definitely recommend based on the one we had.
 We learned so much about Johnson’s character, his life and the many other (mostly famous) people in his circle.
 You can book a tour by calling the number below or via the website.

 Outside the house, don’t miss the small statue of Johnson’s cat Hodge at the other (eastern) end of the small square.